laibanadeem1/Credit-Card-Fraud-Detection/README.md

 ## Approach

 1. Exploratory data analysis: class distribution, transaction amount and time patterns, correlation with the target.
-2. Preprocessing: null and duplicate checks, log-transform and scaling of Amount and Time, stratified train/test split.
+2. Preprocessing: null and duplicate checks, log-transform and scaling of Amount and Time (required for Logistic Regression and KNN), stratified 70/30 train/test split.
+Duplicate rows were deliberately not dropped, since a portion of them are fraud cases and removing them would shrink an already small minority class.
-3. Class imbalance handling: class weighting, SMOTE, and undersampling, compared against each other.
+3. Class imbalance handling: class weighting, SMOTE, undersampling, and ADASYN.
 4. Models trained: Logistic Regression, Decision Tree, Random Forest, XGBoost, KNN, Naive Bayes.
-5. Evaluation using Precision, Recall, F1-score, and confusion matrices rather than accuracy alone.
+5. Evaluation using Precision, Recall, F1, F2, and confusion matrices rather than accuracy alone.
+F2 is reported alongside F1 since it weights recall more heavily, matching the project's priority of catching fraud over minimizing false alarms.
+6. Overfitting checks via train/test performance comparison for every tree-based model.
-6. Threshold tuning on the final model to adjust the precision-recall tradeoff.
+7. Threshold tuning on the final model to adjust the precision-recall tradeoff.
-7. Feature importance analysis.
+8. Error analysis on false negatives: comparing feature patterns between missed fraud cases and correctly caught fraud cases.

 ## Results